pingcap/website/markdown-pages/pages/privacy-policy.md

 Our Sites and related online services use cookies and similar technologies to enable certain functionality and help collect information about your visit.
 “Cookies” are small text files, typically containing a unique string of letters and numbers, stored on your hard drive by a Site.
 When you return to the Site using the same browser, the Site can read the cookie and thereby gather information about your usage over time.
 Among other things, we use cookies and other technology to see which areas and features are popular and to count visits, which helps us to improve our Site, our Products, and your experience.

-**Web Beacons.** We may collect information using Web beacons.
-Web beacons are electronic images that may be used on our Site, Products, or in our emails.
-We use Web beacons to deliver cookies, count visits, understand usage and campaign effectiveness, and to tell if an email has been opened and acted upon.

-**Analytics and Advertising.** We work with third parties to provide analytics and advertising services in connection with our Sites and Products.
-These third parties use cookies, web beacons, or similar technologies to automatically collect some of the information described above from visitors of our Sites and Products over time and across third party Websites and mobile applications for purposes of analytics and advertising.
-We use the analytics information to analyze and improve our services.
-Our advertising partners use the information to try to understand your interests and show you relevant advertising about products and services from and on behalf of us and others.
+The cookies we use include:
+- Web beacons
+- Performance cookies
+-Functionality cookies
+- Marketing cookies
+- Third-party cookies from Google Analytics and Agolia

-For additional information about online interest-based advertising, our use of cookies and other similar tracking technologies, and how to opt-out of having your information used for these purposes by many of these third-parties, please see our Cookie Notice.
+For detailed information about online interest-based advertising, our use of cookies and other similar tracking technologies, and how to opt-out of having your information used for these purposes by many of these third-parties, please see our [Cookie Policy](/).

 ## OUR USE OF PERSONAL INFORMATION